delveccj/Lab-Final/LabFinalDryRun.md

 3. Edit the `index.html` file in the `templates/` directory and create a script that will fetch the stations and place them in a prettified HTML page.
 Here is an example of what is meant by 'prettified' - the JSON list is turned into a visually appealing presentation.
 ![My Diagram1](pretty_stations.png)

 You are free to use ChatGPT to help you create the ```index.html``` page.
 Talk it over with your virtual software engineering assistant.
-If you go to this URL, you will see the JSON the endpoint returns:  https://api.weather.gov/stations
+If you go to this URL, you will see what the JSON the endpoint returns:  https://api.weather.gov/stations

 6. You should now run the application and verify you are happy with it.
 At the command prompt run: